7 Easy St. Nicholas Feast Day Tradition Ideas

 1) St Nicholas Shoes Tradition

 Our family celebrates the St. Nicholas shoe tradition.
 The night before St. Nicholas’s feast day, the kids pick out their best, nicest shoes and put them by the fireplace (can also be by the door, tree, etc) They leave the shoes out on December 5th and then in the morning they wake up to some little goodies!
-We usually leave gold coins, a mandarine orange, candy canes, an ornament, and a wrapped book HERE are some of my favorites.
+We usually leave gold coins, a mandarine orange, candy canes, an ornament, Christmas Pajamas for the Advent/Christmas season (my favorites are from Holy Pals a Christian Pajamas company click HERE to check them out! and a wrapped book HERE are some of my favorites.
 The ornament tradition is fun- I try to find an ornament that pertains to the kids for that year- something that they are really into at the time and then I make sure to write their name and the year!
 I also love to use feast days like St. Nicholas Day to give the kids religious/Catholic books.
 It’s a great way to grow our library and the kids love them!
 Here is a great list of Catholic books for kids!

 3) Start Baking Cookies